Nooruddeen Durkee: Biography

 During this period, he also studied Islamic Architecture with world-renowned Islamic architect Dr. Hasan Fathy, who made the original drawings of Dal al-Islam.
 In 1985, he was awarded the degree of Master of Islamic Architecture by the al-Sabbah Institute of Appropriate Technology in Kuwait.

 From 1988 to 1993, after a conference on Islamic Education in Cambridge, England, he moved with his family to Alexandria, Egypt.
 There, he worked with his spiritual teacher, developed a circle of students, and became deeply involved in the Shadhdhuliyyah.
 He wrote Orison of Shadhdhuliyyah as well as a second volume on the subject, Origins of the Shadhdhuliyyah.
 He also began the first work on the Tajwidi Qur'an.

 During this same period, he also studied the Shadhdhuliyyah Shari'ah Way for Lovers of Qur'an and Sunnah with Ibrahim Muhammad al-Batawi, who was a Professor of Islamic Philosophy for over 25 years at al-Azhar University in Cairo, Egypt.

 In 1986, Nooruddeen was appointed by Ibrahim al-Batawi as his Khalifah in the Western Hemisphere.
-He also studied the science of Muraqabah (inner contemplation) with the Mujaddidi Naqshabandi Shaykh, Dr. Seyed 'Ali Ashraf, professor of Islamic Education at King Abdu-l-Aziz University in Jeddah, Saudi Arabia and later Professor of Education at Oxford University in the United Kingdom, who granted him an 'Ijaza to teach Muraqabah.
-In 1983, he was granted an 'Ijaza in Islamic Calling (da’wa) from Umar Abdullaah, a Ba'Alawi shaykh from the Commoros who served as the Ambassador Plenipotentiary to the Kingdom of Saudi Arabia and the Gulf States in the 1980s and 1990s.
-In 1999, he was granted an 'Ijaza and given 'Idhn to teach from Muhammad al-Jamal, of the High Council of Sufism in Jerusalem In 2004, was granted a Khilafah by Hazrat Quttubuddin Yar Fardi of the Nizamiyya/Chistiyyah in Rahim Yar Khan, Pakistan, after a series of lectures he gave to large gatherings in the spring of that year.
+He also studied the science of Muraqabah (inner contemplation) with the Mujaddidi Naqshabandi Shaykh, Dr. Seyed 'Ali Ashraf, professor of Islamic Education at King Abdu-l-Aziz University in Jeddah, Saudi Arabia and later Professor of Education at the Oxford University in the United Kingdom, who granted him an 'Ijaza to teach Muraqabah.
+In 1983, he was awarded an 'Ijaza in Islamic Calling (da’wa) from Umar Abdullaah, a Ba'Alawi shaykh from Comoros who served as the Ambassador Plenipotentiary to the Kingdom of Saudi Arabia and the Gulf States in the 1980s and 1990s.
+In 1999, he was granted an 'Ijaza and given 'Idhn to teach by Muhammad al-Jamal, of the High Council of Sufism in Jerusalem In 2004, was granted a Khilafah by Hazrat Quttubuddin Yar Fardi of the Nizamiyya/Chistiyyah in Rahim Yar Khan, Pakistan, after a series of lectures he gave to large gatherings in the spring of that year.

 In 1994, he returned to the United States and settled in Charlottesville, Virginia, where he began working full-time on the Tajwidi Qur'an, which was published in 2003.
 During this time, he founded the Green Mountain School as a conduit for teaching Qur'an and for the publishing of other books and lectures.
 He also established the an-Noor Foundation, a non-profit 501(c)(3), specifically for the publication of the Tajiwidi Qur'an and for the propagation of traditional moderate Islam.